 - to find appropriate ways to finance long term care

-Attorney Marianne Kreisher is a Certified Elder Law Attorney and Partner at the Law Offices of Kreisher & Gregorowicz in Bloomsburg.
+Attorney Marianne Kreisher is a Certified Elder Law Attorney and Partner at Kreisher Marshall & Associates, LLC in Bloomsburg.
 Attorney Kreisher specializes in elder law and provides home, hospital, or nursing facility visits and also has evening hours.
 She can be reached at (570) 784-5211.